itirksnasingh/itirksnasingh/README.md

 ### 📘 [Book Portal](https://github.com/yourusername/book-portal)

-A modern and responsive platform for browsing, reviewing, and managing books.
+A full-stack platform built using **PHP** and **MySQL** that allows users to browse, add, and manage a personalized collection of books.

 > ✨ Features:
-- Search and explore books by category or title
+- Browse books by genre, title, or author
-- Add your own book collections and reviews
-- Clean frontend and user-friendly interface
+- Add, edit, or delete book entries from your personal library
+- Login/signup system with database integration
+- Backend powered by PHP and data managed with MySQL

 > 🛠 Tech Stack:
-HTML, CSS, JavaScript
+HTML, CSS, JavaScript, **PHP**, **MySQL**

 ---